-First group signed off in Sete, France.
+The first group signed off in Sete, France.
 The port required to quarantine them for 3 days after taking the swab test.
-They left the facility on the 9th of Sept.
+They left the facility on the 9th of September.

 The Smooth Group

-Our group on the other hand, signed off in Valencia, Spain.
-Armed with our itinerary receipt, guarantee letter, a letter of certification from the ITF and a Spain Travel Health Document, everything just went smooth.
+Our group, on the other hand, signed off in Valencia, Spain.
+Armed with our itinerary receipt, guarantee letter, a letter of certification from the ITF, and a Spain Travel Health Document, everything just went smoothly.

 Social Distancing Inside the Plane?

-For meals, they serve only one kind- bread sandwich, a small slice of cake, water and juice.
-At least this was what Turkish Airline gave us.
+For meals, they serve only one kind- a bread sandwich, a small slice of cake, water, and juice.
+At least this was what Turkish Airlines gave us.
 These are all packed in a nice brown bag and distributed to the passenger.